 Pepper’s tongue-tingling boldness is tempered by naturally sweet dragon fruit in this creative take on poke.
 Serve fresh strawberry and diced dragon fruit salad (mock poke) atop a dollop of peppered whipped cream and crispy wonton triangles.
 Drizzle with a balsamic-pepper syrup for an assertive spice sensation that’s here to stay

-- Bring rice syrup, vinegar and 1 tablespoon of the pepper in small saucepan to boil, whisking occasionally.
+- Bring rice syrup, vinegar and 1 tablespoon of the black pepper in small saucepan to boil, whisking occasionally.
 Reduce heat to medium-low; simmer 15 minutes.
 Stir in lemon juice.
 Let stand 1 hour.
 Strain balsamic pepper reduction through several layers of cheesecloth into small bowl.
 Cover and refrigerate until ready to serve.

-- Meanwhile, beat cream, 2 tablespoons of the sugar and another 1/2 teaspoon pepper in medium bowl with electric mixer on medium speed until soft peaks form.
+- Meanwhile, beat cream, 2 tablespoons of the sugar and another 1/2 teaspoon black pepper in medium bowl with electric mixer on medium speed until soft peaks form.
 Cover and refrigerate until ready to serve.

-For the main recipe:
+For the Main Recipe:

 - Mix strawberries with another 3 tablespoons sugar in small bowl.
 Let stand at room temperature 10 to 15 minutes or until sugar dissolves.
 Set aside.